 In this avenue, a complaint is lodged with and investigated by an external organisation.
 Complaints can be lodged with external organisations at any time, subject to the procedures of the particular organisation.

-Complainants are not required to use the Direct Informal Avenue or the Formal Internal Avenue first, however some external organisations will not accept a complaint until it has been through an Internal process.
+Complainants are not required to use the University's internal complaints process first, however some external organisations will not accept a complaint until it has been through an internal process.

-The complaint must be lodged with the appropriate external organisation, in accordance with that organisations procedures and deadlines.
-Deadlines may differ from one organisation to the next.
+The complaint must be lodged with the appropriate external organisation, in accordance with that organisation's procedures and deadlines.
+Deadlines may differ with each organisation.

 There are a number of external organisations that deal with complaints.
-If a complainant does not know which external organisation to contact they may seek advice from the Complaints Resolution Unit.
+If a complainant does not know which external organisation to contact they may seek advice from the CRU.